angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 The signal's `update()` method allows us to to add or remove items on `email` array We call `e.preventDefault()`, to not actually execute the default form submition event and prevent bubbling the event.

-please keep in mind that changes to signal values must be done immutably.
+Please keep in mind that changes to signal values must be done immutably.
 Instead of directly manipulating the array, we always create a new array with the updated values.
 This is why we use the spread operator (`...`) to create a new array when adding an email and the `filter()` method to create a new array when removing an email.